vittorfigueiredo/vittorfigueiredo/README.md

 I am a Web Developer graduated in Analysis and Systems Development who loves craft solutions to real problems and see how this will generate a positive impatct in the our lifes.

-I am mainly interested in build web services using PHP, NestJS, MySQL, PostgreSQL, Bootstrap and other tools to deploy my project how Nginx, Certbot, AWS Cloud and Docker.
+I am mainly interested in build web services using PHP, Laravel, MySQL, PostgreSQL, Bootstrap and other tools to deploy my project how Nginx, Certbot, AWS Cloud and Docker.

 ## My profiles on the web